 It only took 30 minutes for me to realise that being left alone in a car, with the impending nighttime darkness surrounding you, is quite terrifying.
 So, slightly earlier than I had planned, I made my way into the school.
 I had never actually been inside the school past 7pm before.
 This was an entirely new experience.
 It felt like an entirely new place.
 The familiar halls filled with laughter and gossip, were silent.
 The sun-soaked bleachers stocked up with bodies, were empty.
 The computer rooms lighting up the walls with pixels and light, were dim and lifeless.
 It was like an illusion.
 The school didn’t feel like school at all.
 It felt and appeared like a vessel, waiting to be filled.
 It dawned on me that I was just simply inside walls and doors; not a place of education.

 I did think to myself, What am I doing here; is this really how a 48 year old man should be spending his evening?
 To be honest, I was partly driven by curiosity.
 Alex and Eddie’s proposed plan of destruction was so diabolical and complex, I wanted to see if they actually had the smarts to even begin to pull it off.
 It was an extortionate, extravagant total waste of human resources and time.
-Like I said, such a scheme would bring shame upon the school.
-So I just had to catch them.
+I just had to catch them.

 Upon hearing the laughter again, my heart began to race.
 I had a two-step plan for catching them in their shameful acts.
 First, I would record some footage of the delinquents in action on the GoPro, then confront them about it.
 I grabbed the GoPro in my hand and silently made way for the door.
 I was careful whilst opening and closing it to ensure not a sound could be heard.
 This was quickly getting intense.
 Years spent watching Murder, She Wrote could not have prepared me for my own tale of suspense.